 - anal intercourse

 - men to men

 The virus can enter the body during sex through the:

 - lining of the vagina

 You are also at risk if you have another sexually transmitted disease such as:

-HIV has been detected in the saliva of infected individuals, however, no evidence exists that the virus is spread by contact with saliva.
+HIV has been detected in the saliva of infected individuals.
+However, no evidence exists that the virus is spread by contact with saliva.
 Tests show saliva has natural compounds that inhibit the infectiousness of HIV.
-No evidence has been found that the virus is spread to others through saliva such as by kissing.
-No one knows, however, the risk of infection from so-called “deep” kissing, involving the exchange of large amounts of saliva.
+However, the risk of infection from so-called “deep” kissing, involving the exchange of large amounts of saliva, is unknown.